 Each of the personalization strategies above is readily-available for finance marketers to implement.
 Coupled with the right technology, organizations eager to replace outdated attitudes with these modern digital strategies will be the first to reap the benefits and watch their investments appreciate over time.

 And the examples listed here represent only a subset of what can be deployed today.
+Go to our Inspiration Library to discover more personalization examples.
 For a complete playbook of 26 high-impact recommendations and use cases, please check out our 40-page guide on “Personalization Wins for Finance.”